Selected Publications from Our Applied Research Partners

-Description:“This paper considers an alternate approach to the exchange of ship product model data based on general purpose STEP application protocols.
+Description: “This paper considers an alternative approach to the exchange of ship product model data based on general-purpose STEP application protocols.
 The vision is to provide the functionality defined in the shipbuilding application protocols using a combination of STEP AP239, AP214, and reference data libraries.
 It is expected that AP239 translators will soon be available, thus enabling the exchange of significant portions of ship product model data."

 Tags: "2007,applied research,cad,digital preservation,digital preservation of complex engineering data,electronic records,iso 10303,nara,navsea,step data exchange"

 Description:“The National Aeronautics and Space Administration’s Goddard Space Flight Center through its Space Sciences and Exploration Directorate’s National Space Science Data Center is performing research into advanced information encapsulation, information models and procedures, and highly scalable ingest mechanisms based on the Open Archival Information System Reference Model (ISO 14721:2003) (1) and the emerging XML Formatted Data Unit (XDFU) technologies for contributions supporting NARA’s requirements to provide the American public with access to federal, presidential, and congressional electronic records collections."